In 2019, there are opportunities for graduates to study for a

 For entry in October 2019 we have 7 joint studentships available:

-The application deadline is 1st February 2019.
+The application deadline is extended to 15th February 2019.
 If you are interested, please find the instructions on how to apply in our advert.

 Rutherford Appleton Laboratory